shaharoded/Mediator/core/knowledge-base/TAK_README.md

 - ✅ Nominal attributes have non-empty allowed values
 - ✅ Numeric attributes have valid ranges (min < max)
 - ✅ `tuple-order` lists exactly all declared attributes (for `concept-type="raw"`)

+#### Parameterized Raw Concepts
+- ✅ The parent TAK referenced in `<derived-from>` must exist and be a raw concept.
+- ✅ All parameters in `<parameters>` must reference valid TAKs or constants and have a `default` value.
+- ✅ Each `<function>` must reference valid indices and parameter refs.
+- ✅ The function name in `<function name="...">` must be registered and available.
+- ✅ No duplicate parameter refs or names.
+- ✅ Output shape and columns must match the parent raw concept (except for ConceptName/Value).
+- ✅ All parameterized raw concepts must be registered before any TAKs that depend on them (e.g., states, events).

 #### Events/Contexts
 - ✅ Derived-from TAKs exist and are RawConcepts